 5. Paper Cuttings

-Another traditional Chinese New Year decoration is the paper cuttings and it’s a kind of folk art to cut paper with scissors or cutting knife.
+Another traditional Chinese New Year decoration is the paper cuttings and it’s a folk art to cut paper with scissors or cutting knife.
 The paper cuttings are usually pasted on the windows, doors or walls and they represent peoples’ good wishes to future life.
 The designs of paper cuttings are mostly the zodiac image of the New Year and some lucky characters ‘Fu’, ‘Lu’, ‘Shou’ and ‘Xi’, which respectively mean luck, wealth, longevity and happiness.
 Besides that, some auspicious plants and interesting legendary stories can also become a part of the New Year paper cuttings’ themes.

 Read more about Paper-Cut.

 5 Modern Decorations for Chinese New Year